 The Skullcandy Indy are well-designed truly wireless headphones that have a bit of a bulkier design than similar headphones.
 They are well-built but might feel a bit cheap for some, especially when compared to higher-end headphones.
 They're lightweight and are fairly comfortable, but since they enter your ear canal deeply, they might be a bit uncomfortable after long listening sessions.
 On the upside, they come with stability fin sleeves, which help to get a more secure fit but make their overall design a bit bulkier too.
 They have a nice touch-sensitive control scheme, but it get can frustrating to use at times as the feedback isn’t consistent.
 Nevertheless, these truly wireless in-ears are portable and easy to carry around thanks to their nice charging case.

 The Skullcandy Indy have a stalk design, similar to the Apple AirPods 2 2019 or the Anker SoundCore Liberty Air.
 They have a semi-glossy finish that isn’t as fingerprint-prone as that of the Liberty Air, which is nice.
 The overall design of the buds is quite bulky for truly wireless in-ears, especially if you add the stability sleeves.
 They protrude quite a bit out of your ears.
+If you prefer a earbud-like design at an affordable price, check out the JBL Tune 120.

 These headphones are fairly comfortable and are lightweight.
 They have a traditional in-ear fit that can get fatiguing over time, but they don’t put too much pressure in your inner ear.
 Also, since their control scheme is touch-sensitive, you don’t have to push the headphones further into your ear canal, which is nice.
 They come with 3 tip sizes, but only one size of stability fins, which makes the headphones a bit less comfortable but assures a more secure fit.